 If you bought the medicine yourself from a pharmacy or supermarket, you can take it for up to 14 days.
 If you feel no better after taking omeprazole for 14 days, tell your doctor.
 They may want to do tests to find out what's causing your symptoms or change you to a different medicine.

 Depending on your condition or the reason you're taking omeprazole, you may only need it for a few weeks or months.
 Sometimes, you might need to take it for longer, even for many years.

 Some people do not need to take omeprazole every day and take it only when they have symptoms.

 Once you feel better (often after a few days or weeks), you can stop taking it.

-But taking omeprazole in this way is not suitable for everyone.
+But taking omeprazole for a short time to treat symptoms is not suitable for everyone.
 Talk to your doctor about what's best for you.

-- If you usually take it once a day, take the missed dose as soon as you remember, unless it's within 12 hours of your next dose, in which case skip the missed dose.
+If you usually take it once a day, take the missed dose as soon as you remember.
+If it’s 12 hours or less to your next dose, do not take it.

-- If you usually take it twice a day, take the missed dose as soon as you remember, unless it's within 4 hours of your next dose, in which case skip the missed dose.
+If you usually take it twice a day, take the missed dose as soon as you remember.
+If it’s 4 hours or less to your next dose, do not take it.

 Do not take 2 doses to make up for a forgotten one.